GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 `repeat`: the image repeats within the space available, cropping as necessary.
 `round`: the image repeats horizontally and vertically to fit as many instances into the space available, without cropping, compressing, or stretching it.
 `space`: the image repeats horizontally and vertically to fit as many instances within the space available without cropping—spacing out instances of the image as needed.
-Repeating images touch the edges of the space a background layer occupies, with white space evenly distributed between them:
+Repeating images touch the edges of the space a background layer occupies, with white space evenly distributed between them.

 The `background-repeat` property allows you to set the behavior for the x and y axis independently.
 The first parameter sets the horizontal repeat behavior, and the second parameter sets the vertical repeat behavior.